Orbdiff/USNJournal_CLI/Readme.md

 **Journal_CLI** was created primarily to help other tools use usnjrnl easily.
 It can detect **replacements (type, copy, explorer)** and **filtering after logon time**, etc.

+The replacement detector may show other events.
+Simply check [usn_patterns](https://github.com/Orbdiff/USNJournal_CLI/blob/main/usnjrnl/usn_patterns.h) and you can verify or ensure that only those reasons are shown in your tool.

 ## Use

 ```cpp